-Multi-State Proposals: If a state is participating in a multi-state project, and more than one state/island is requesting direct funds they have the option to use the new multi-state proposal online system to share, develop and submit one proposal with multiple budgets.
+Multi-State Proposals: If a state is participating in a multi-state project, and more than one state/island is requesting direct funds they should use the multi-state proposal on-line system to share, develop and submit one proposal with multiple budgets.

-Each State Forester will receive a password for FY2017 to start an application.
+Each State Forester will receive a password for FY2018 to start an application.
 Applicants create and submit their forms at www.forestrygrants.org/westernLSR.

-All project proposals must be submitted by 11:00 p.m., MDT on 9/14/2016.
+All project proposals must be received by 5:00 p.m., MDT on Friday, September 15, 2017.
+Proposals submitted after this deadline will not considered for the grant year.

-Contact: Grace Mirzeler, Member Services Associate, 303.835.9911 or gmirzeler@westernforesters.org
+Ann Juette, Western Competitive Grant Team Facilitator, 605.773.7570 or Ann.Juette@state.sd.us Grace Mirzeler, Member Services Associate, 303.835.9911 or gmirzeler@westernforesters.org